wlee88/the-movie-db/README.md

 API_KEY=the-api-key
 ```

-This should be your api key provided from themoviedb -see
+This should be your api key provided from themoviedb - see
 the [developers API portal](https://developers.themoviedb.org/3/).
 As of now the latest API url is `https://api.themoviedb.org/3/`.